benashford/redis-async/README.md

 Development for an asynchronous Redis client for Clojure.
 Currently under development, not yet ready for use.

+## Availability

+Will be available via Clojars when it reaches the appropriate levels of completeness and stability.

 ## Design goals

 There are two primary design goals.
 First, to be async, using `core.async`, to be easily used in an application already heavily based around that.
 Second, to be as close to the Redis API as much as possible; it is a low-level API, but a very useful one.